The seminar is designed to deliver the following key aims:

 - Workshop 4: How can pharmacy stem the rising tide of OTC and prescribed opioid analgesic dependence (OAD)?
 Led by Lucy Skea MRPharmS, Specialist Pharmacist in Substance Misuse, NHS Grampian

 - Workshop 5: Building the pharmacy contribution to health and social care, one person at a time, through reablement.
 Led by Dr Pamela Mills MRPharmS, Principal Pharmacist – Redesign NHS Ayrshire and Arran and Frances Fowlie, Senior Pharmacist Care of the Elderly NHS Ayrshire and Arran

 - Workshop 6: Improving mental health and wellbeing - How can pharmacists make every intervention count?
 Led by Gordon Johnston, Voices of Experience

-During the lunch breaks there will be an opportunity for delegates to attend satellite sessions on topics such as Prescription for Excellence Automation pilots, social media and professional identity as well as the RPS research toolkit.
+During the lunch breaks there will be an opportunity for delegates to attend satellite sessions on topics such as social media and professional identity as well as the RPS research toolkit.

 There will be opportunity to submit abstracts and posters highlighting your audit, research, quality improvement or case study work from all settings.
 These will be featured in our sharing zone which will also include pharmaceutical industry exhibition stands.
 The deadline for submission of these has now been reached (Update from August 2017).